Timinator2000/Algorithm-X/docs/22-2025-and-beyond/15-battleship-solitaire.md

 ---

-# Solving Logic Puzzle Logically 💯
+# Solving Logic Puzzles Logically 💯

 All Battleship Solitaire test cases and validators can be solved without making any guesses.
 It’s not an easy row to hoe, but if you enjoy a pure logic challenge, this one delivers.
 Click [here](../24-odds-and-ends/01-solving-with-logic-only.md) to see my ongoing progress toward solving as many logic puzzles as possible — strictly with reasoning, no guessing, and no backtracking.